einartmy/TMM4270-Automatisering/KBE/Python/README.md

 - Choose Pump.py
 - Run

+## Set-up Server

-download apache Jena Fuseki - 4.10.0
+- download apache Jena Fuseki - 4.10.0
-open 7-zip and drag file over
+- open 7-zip and drag file over

-run fuseki-server.bat
+- run fuseki-server.bat

-cmd will open.
+- cmd will open.
 Very good!
-Look at localhost number and go to that page.
+- Look at localhost number and go to that page.
-New dataset -> Give nice name -> create dataset
+- New dataset -> Give name: A3 -> create dataset
-If not working, press enter in cmd
+- If not working, press enter in cmd
-Go to existing datasets -> find your name -> add data.
+- Go to existing datasets -> find your name -> add data.
-There you upload file A3.rdf.
+- There you upload file A3.rdf.
 Go back to Query and start working.

-In VScode TMM4270-Automatisering:
+## Set-up App

+- In Folder KBE:
-Run pip install flask
+- Run pip install flask
-Run pip install requests
+- Run pip install requests

-Then run the app.py
+- Then run the app.py